NECOtype/telegram-mobile/readme.md

 ## Usage

-1. Go to the following link https://t.me/addtheme/rosepine_soho
+1. Tap the following link: https://t.me/addtheme/rosepine_soho
-2. Open it in Telegram mobile
+2. Open it in the Telegram mobile app
-3. Select `Apply`
+3. Tap `Apply` to instantly apply the theme

 ## Gallery